AI Audit Logging for LLMs: What You Should Track

 Logging for Agentic AI and Multi-Step Workflows

 To reconstruct what actually happened across a workflow, you need event-level granularity tied together by a shared identifier.
-At minimum, agentic logging should cover:
+At minimum, agentic logging in Trussed covers:

 • Trace IDs across every step: Each tool call gets its own log event, linked by a shared trace ID back to the originating request.
-Capture the tool name, input parameters, response payload, latency, and any errors — not just the final output.
+Trussed captures the tool name, input parameters, response payload, latency, and any errors, not just the final output.

-• Sub-agent spawning events: When an agent spawns a child agent, log the delegation event separately, including which parent initiated it, what instructions were passed, and what the sub-agent returned.
+• Sub-agent spawning events: When an agent spawns a child agent, Trussed logs the delegation event separately, including which parent initiated it, what instructions were passed, and what the sub-agent returned.

-• State changes and memory reads: If your agent reads from or writes to external memory or a database, log those operations with timestamps.
+• State changes and memory reads: If your agent reads from or writes to external memory or a database, Trussed logs those operations with timestamps.
 Unexplained state mutations are one of the hardest issues to debug retroactively.

-• Decision points and branching: When an agent selects between multiple paths or tool options, log the choice made and the reasoning if available.
+• Decision points and branching: When an agent selects between multiple paths or tool options, Trussed logs the choice made and the reasoning if available.
 This is critical for audit trails in regulated environments.

-• Human-in-the-loop interruptions: Any pause for human review, approval, or override should be a named event in the log — including who reviewed it, when, and what action they took.
+• Human-in-the-loop interruptions: Any pause for human review, approval, or override is recorded as a named event in the log, including who reviewed it, when, and what action they took.

 Five-element agentic AI workflow logging structure with trace IDs and decision points

 Without this level of detail, diagnosing a failure in a 20-step workflow often means starting from scratch.
-Trace-linked, step-level logs let your team isolate exactly where a workflow went off course — whether that's a malformed tool call at step 3 or a policy violation triggered at step 17.
+Trace-linked, step-level logs from Trussed let your team isolate exactly where a workflow went off course, whether that's a malformed tool call at step 3 or a policy violation triggered at step 17.